saleor/saleor-dashboard/.changeset/fast-mirrors-mate.md

 "saleor-dashboard": minor
 ---

-Comment from tests rusults will now be displayed for cloud-deployments CORE release PRs
+Comment from tests results will now be displayed for cloud-deployments CORE release PRs